jraSA/api-client-example/README.md

 ## About <a name = "about"></a>

-A very simple example of a core library using NodeJS and TypeScript.
+A very simple example of a api client using NodeJS and TypeScript.
 This could be used as a boilerplate for more complex projects.

 ## Running tests  <a name = "running_test"></a>